mptrsen/Orthograph/README.md

 This means you should enter some_command at the shell prompt.
 The `$` sigil is not part of the command.

-All Orthograph tools adhere to the -c option that allows you to specify the path to a config file, e.g.:
+All Orthograph tools adhere to the `-c` option that allows you to specify the path to a config file, e.g.:

 	$ orthograph-analyzer -c different_species.conf

-This is useful if you use different SQLite or MySQL databases, for example.
+This is useful if you use different SQLite or MySQL databases, for example, or if you want to generate config files for dozens of species.

 ## 2. Create a config file.